einar-hjortdal/slugify/README.md

 # slugify

 Generate slug from string.
-Features multi-language custom replacement map support.
+Features multi-language and custom replacement map support.

 Pull requests are welcome to add support for more languages.